Nobles has contributed to the Ukraine chapter of «Getting the Deal Through: Joint Ventures 2019».

 The issues that arise during the joint venture’s operation are handled through negotiation or mediation.
 In the case of corporate disputes, the parties may resolve them in the courts or arbitration tribunals.
 As noted above, shareholders will have more freedom and flexibility to handle governance issues through shareholder agreements.

 12. With an incorporated joint venture, what controls exist in your jurisdiction in relation to nominee directors?
 How should a nominee director balance the potentially conflicting interests of the joint venture company and the appointing shareholder?

 In Ukraine, a majority shareholder (participant) usually nominates a director, but the former must act in the best interests of the joint venture company, as required by law, not the appointing shareholder.

-As to a joint-stock company, the executive body is accountable to the general shareholders’ meeting and supervisory board.
-The general shareholders’ meeting can elect an auditing commission as well.
-In public joint-stock companies, the annual audit by independent certified auditor is obligatory.
-The board of directors is obliged to provide documents regarding the company at the request of the audit commission or an auditor.
+As to a joint-stock company, the executive body is accountable to the general shareholders’ meeting and supervisory board (including its standing auditing committee).
+The general shareholders’ meeting can elect an auditing commission as a separate corporate body as well.
+In public joint-stock companies, the annual audit by an independent certified auditor is obligatory.
+The board of directors is obliged to provide documents regarding the company at the request of the audit commission

 13. What competition law considerations are engaged by the formation and operation of the joint venture?
 Is approval needed?

 Assuming the turnover thresholds are met, the creation and operation of the joint venture may trigger the need to obtain certain approvals.
 Depending on whether a joint venture will be full-function or not, there may be a need for clearance of: